 This program is for individuals who have graduated from a degree-granting program and have Harvard alumni status.
 However, LLX GEO is open to Harvard Postdoctoral fellows who may or may not have alumni status.
 We will confirm your relationship to the school during the application process.

 4. Can former Harvard Innovation Lab teams or President’s Innovation Challenge participants apply?

 Yes!
 We welcome alumni who have already participated in our programs as well as those who are new to the Harvard Innovation Labs.

 5. What are you looking for in a venture (and how early is too early to apply)?

 If you are just developing your idea, exploring potential customers, and validating the problem, you are likely too early.
 A good litmus test is your ability to answer at least 90% of the questions in the application.
 The sooner you apply, the more time we’ll have to review your application and reach out to you if we have questions.
-As a reminder, the deadline is Monday, July 27th at 11:59 EST on Monday, August 2!
+As a reminder, the deadline is 11:59 EST on Monday, August 2!
 Apply here.